Rated: PG-13. Romance/Angst.

 Summary: How do you respond to the affections of a fourteen year-old killing machine?
 For Hilshire/Triela shippers.

-Disclaimer: No profit is intended in the writing of this story, and the Italian government denies using cyborg children to assassinate enemies of the state.
+Disclaimer: Gunslinger Girl is the creation of Yu Aida.
+No profit is intended in the writing of this story.
+The Italian government denies using cyborg children to assassinate enemies of the state.

 Send feedback to email@example.com.
 Archiving is welcome, but please try and contact me first.
 My thanks to Nachtsider for his beta work.